qtrandev/MiamiTrolleyInfo/README.md

 ## Transit Agencies

-Information on all transit agencies in Miami-Dade and South Florida.
+Information on all transit agencies in Miami-Dade, Broward, and South Florida.

 https://github.com/qtrandev/OneBusAway/wiki/Transit-Agencies